kartik-v/yii2-grid/README.md

 ## Editable Column (New)
 ### \kartik\grid\EditableColumn
 An enhanced data column that allows you to edit the cell content using [kartik\editable\Editable](http://demos.krajee.com/editable) widget.
+You can selectively choose to disable editable for certain rows or all rows.
 Refer [documentation](http://demos.krajee.com/grid#editable-column) for details.

 ## Formula Column (New)
 ### \kartik\grid\FormulaColumn